How to Pick the Best Course Load for the SAT & ACT

 Taking the right types of classes in grades 9-11 significantly helps.

-Essentially, “studying” over the span of three years so that the test isn’t such a life-changing event.
-Before we can discuss what a high school course load should look like to prepare for the SAT or the ACT, let’s break down the exams and compare each section.
+In other words, picking classes that allow your student to “study” over the span of three years, so that the material on the SAT or ACT is not new to them.
+Before we can discuss what a high school course load should look like to prepare for the SAT or the ACT, we need to compare and contrast the composition of the two tests.
 Below is a comprehensive breakdown of what is tested on each exam based on content, test structure, and timing restraints.

 |Total time (with Essay)||3 hours 50 minutes||3 hours 35 minutes|